 So what types of incentives are most frequently offered and why?

-Bisset says there are three to four key incentives offered to commercial tenants;
+Bisset says there are four key incentives offered to commercial tenants;

 Director of leasing for Jones Lang LaSalle, Kevin George, says cash incentives aren’t offered, as these create accounting nightmares for tenants who would have to declare any such lump sum payment as income.

 Leasing incentives are generally used “to attract top quality tenants to a development or property”.